jadeja-mohitrajsinh/jadeja-mohitrajsinh/ReadMe.md

 # 💫 About Me:
 🔭 🚀 Hey!
-I'm Sahil, a tech enthusiast and student at Marwadi University 🎓.
+I'm Jadeja Mohitrajsinh, a tech enthusiast and student at Marwadi University 🎓.
 Currently exploring the fascinating world of Google Cloud Platform 🌐 to bridge tech with society.
 I'm all about making the digital future fair and accessible.<br>

 ## 🌐 Socials: